How do I join the #LCSM tweetchat?

 When and where does the #LCSM tweetchat take place?

-#LCSM tweetchats occur every other Thursday at 8 PM Eastern Time (5 PM Pacific).
+#LCSM tweetchats occur monthly on a Thursday at 8 PM Eastern Time (5 PM Pacific).
 You can find the date of the next chat here.

 What does a tweetchat look like?